Francisca del Espíritu Santo Fuentes: Inauguration of the Beaterio de Sta. Catalina

 At long last, the Beaterio de Sta.
 Catalina de Sena de las Hermanas de Penitencia de la Tercera Orden was formally inaugurated on 26 July 1696, the feast of St. Anne.
-Mother Francisca del Espiritu Santo became the prioress for life.
+Mother Francisca del Espiritu Santo became prioress for life.
 Considered as the co-founders were Fray Juan de Sto.
-Domingo, Don Juan de Escaño, Mother Lorenza, Mother Juana, Mother Rosa and Mother Maria del Espiritu Santo, the surviving Spanish beatas in the Ezguerra house.
+Domingo, Don Juan de Escaño, Mother Lorenza, Mother Juana, Mother Rosa and Mother Maria del Espiritu Santo, the surviving Spanish beatas in the Esguerra house.

 Unfortunately, it was specified in the foundation papers that there would only be Fifteen choir sisters of Spanish blood in honor of the fifteen mysteries of the rosary.
 As in the Monastery of Santa Clara, the inevitable question came up as to what to do with the Filipina applicants who were also begging for admission to the Beaterio de Santa Catalina.
 After some deliberation, the founders of Santa Catalina determined in 1699 that, to begin with, five native women could be accommodated as "Sisters of obedience" (hermanas de la obediencia).
 Although permitted to take simple vows, they were to be deprived of voting rights, barred from holding office, and charged with the menial tasks in the convent.
 For devotional names, they could adopt the names of the angels and saints or religious concepts other than the mysteries of the holy rosary, which reserved only for those of the Spanish race.
-This discriminatory practice towards the native Filipinas would continue until well into the 19th century.
+This distinction would continue until well into the 19th century.